NorthCoastChurch/IT-Policy/Security-Policy-5-Clean-Desk.md

 # **Overview**

-{COMPANY-NAME} is committed to protecting the privacy of its employees and members and shall protect the confidentiality of nonpublic information consistent with state and federal laws.
+North Coast Church is committed to protecting the privacy of its employees and members and shall protect the confidentiality of nonpublic information consistent with state and federal laws.

-{COMPANY-NAME} has an obligation to ensure the security and confidentiality of its member records and to protect these records against unauthorized access that could result in any type of loss or inconvenience for its members.
+North Coast Church has an obligation to ensure the security and confidentiality of its member records and to protect these records against unauthorized access that could result in any type of loss or inconvenience for its members.

 **Purpose**